Kyaa Super Kool Hain Hum: Plot

-The story revolves around Siddharth "Sid" (Riteish Deshmukh) and Aditya "Adi" (Tusshar Kapoor) who are roommates and good friends.
-Adi is a struggling actor, whilst Sid is a struggling DJ who admires his own dog Sakkru more than himself.
+The story revolves around Siddharth "Sid" and Aditya "Adi", who are roommates and good friends.
+Adi is a struggling actor, while Sid is a struggling DJ who admires his own dog Sakkru more than himself.
 Adi and Sid manage to meet ends by offering Sakkru for mating in dog breeding centres where Sakkru mates with female dogs of his breed on a specific music played by Sid.
-Adi falls in love with Simran Singhania (Neha Sharma) who works at a call-center.
-Adi proposes Simran for marriage but she refuses and lies to him of being a lesbian, while Sid falls for Anuradha “Anu” Marlo (Sarah Jane Dias) whom he meets at a fashion show.
-Then Anu and Simran go to Goa to meet Anu's father, Francis Marlo (Anupam Kher) who has gone mad ever since the death of his mother.
-In Goa, Baba 3G (Chunky Pandey), a conman posing as a priest tells Marlo that his dead mother, Rosemary Marlo, has been reincarnated into a female dog.
-When Adi and Sid, along with Sakkru, follow the girls to Goa, Sid meets Marlo where Sakkru copulates with the female dog, Rosemary.
+Adi falls in love with Simran Singhania, who works at a call center.
+Adi proposes Simran for marriage, but she refuses and lies to him of being a lesbian, while Sid falls for Anuradha “Anu” Marlo, whom he meets at a fashion show.
+Then Anu and Simran go to Goa to meet Anu's father, Francis Marlo, who has gone mad ever since the death of his mother.
+In Goa, Baba 3G, a conman posing as a priest tells Marlo that his dead mother, Rosemary Marlo, has been reincarnated into a female dog.
+When Adi and Sid, along with Sakkru, follow the girls to Goa, Sid meets Marlo, where Sakkru copulates with the female dog, Rosemary.

-Marlo then believes that the dog is not his mother as her mother was so pure.
+Marlo then believes that the dog is not his mother, as her mother was so pure.
 However, Baba 3G, who is skeptical to lose his business, tells Marlo that his father, Michael Marlo, has been reincarnated too as Sakkru, and then Sakkru is kidnapped by Marlo.
-Sid comes to rescue Sakkru where Marlo offers Sid to host the New Year's Eve Party as the DJ and takes Sakkru.
-Adi mistakes Anu to be the partner of Simran and tells Sid about it.
+Sid comes to rescue Sakkru, where Marlo offers Sid to host the New Year's Eve Party as the DJ and takes Sakkru.
+Adi mistakes Anu for being the partner of Simran and tells Sid about it.
 Both get heartbroken and decide to leave Goa with Sakkru.
 Later, Marlo decides to get Rosemary and Sakkru married.
 Adi receives a message from Simran that she has a confession to make and wishes to meet him.
-When Adi and Sid reach Marlo's mansion, they misunderstand the message passed by the security and assumes that Simran and Anu are getting married forcefully by Marlo.
-They both reach the venue of marriage, where Simran tells Adi that she is not a lesbian and loves him resulting in both to reunite.
-Sid with intent to take Sakkru back plays the music on which Sakkru runs on a mating spree in the function.
+When Adi and Sid reach Marlo's mansion, they misunderstand the message passed by the security and assume that Simran and Anu are getting married forcefully by Marlo.
+They both reach the venue of marriage, where Simran tells Adi that she is not a lesbian and loves him, resulting in both reuniting.
+Sid, with intent to take Sakkru back, plays the music on which Sakkru runs on a mating spree in the function.
 A police inspector at the venue recognizes Baba 3G as a criminal and arrests him.
-The film ends with marriage of Adi with Simran, Sid's with Anu and Sakkru's with Rosemary.
+The film ends with the marriage of Adi with Simran, Sid's with Anu, and Sakkru's with Rosemary.